 and the young man wasn't dancing,

-but instead he was reaching
+instead he was reaching

 down to the shore,